 Grandparents’ Rights: Taking Legal Action

-Frank Tournour, of Tournour Law in East Brunswick, New Jersey, knows that when parents separate or divorce, it can cause the relationships between grandparents and their grandchildren to suffer.
-Tournour Law has assisted grandparents in maintaining a relationship with their grandchildren within the parameters of New Jersey’s Grandparent Visitation Statute for more than a decade.
-We can help to uphold grandparents’ rights so you can be a part of your grandchildren’s lives.
+Frank Tournour, of Tournour Law, knows that when parents separate or divorce, it can cause the relationships between grandparents and their grandchildren to suffer.
+Our firm has assisted grandparents in East Brunswick for more than 20 years, helping them maintain a relationship with their grandchildren within the parameters of New Jersey’s Grandparent Visitation Statute.

 Rights Of Grandparents In New Jersey

-New Jersey recognizes that spending time with grandparents, siblings, and other non-parental family members can benefit a child, regardless of whether the parents are divorced or separated.
+New Jersey recognizes that spending time with grandparents, siblings, and other non-parental family members can benefit a child, even when the parents are divorced or separated.
 Grandparent visitation can take place even if the grandparents or family members do not get along with the custodial parent.
-All states have “grandparent statutes” in place to allow family members the opportunity to spend time with a child, and such visitation can be requested even if both parents oppose contact.
+All states have some sort of “grandparent statutes” in place to allow family members the opportunity to spend time with a child, and such visitation can be requested even if both parents oppose contact.

 Grandparents who have documented their interaction with their grandchildren tend to have more successful cases since they can point to past visits having positive outcomes.